 While I am taking the photos you may hear me asking other guests to stop taking photos at the same time as me.
-This is not because I want to ensure I am the only person with these shots, but to ensure I have everyone looking at my camera!
+I am not trying to be awkward, but I need to ensure I have everyone looking at my camera!
 There is nothing more frustrating than looking through a series of photos and realising that the bridesmaid on the far left is looking away in every single shot, simply because her boyfriend was standing next to me with his iPhone.
 If time allows I am always happy to stand aside once I have taken my shots to allow other guests to capture the moment for themselves.

 Whether you want all sensible photos or some silly ones too is up to you, I’d never ask you to do poses you don’t feel comfortable with!
 The couple below specifically asked me to shoot the following series and they made a really nice spread in their album.

 My aim on every wedding is to get some gorgeous photos of you with your nearest and dearest as quickly as possible, to allow you the maximum amount of time to enjoy your wedding.
 I hope you have found this article useful, please leave a comment if you’ve enjoyed it or think of anything else I have missed!